BachToTheFuture/Mysti/README.md

 <img src="banner.png" height="100">

 A file organizer for MacOS, created by Bach Nguyen for CS50 Final Project.
-Thank you so much to @dbilgili for his [Electron-React boilerplate](https://github.com/dbilgili/minimal-electron-react-boilerplate), which I used as a starting point for my project!

 ### Installation